 - Swap out dead shrubs, trees, and flowers

 - Plant container gardens

 For most homeowners, upgrading their landscaping starts with setting a budget.
 From there, you can decide if it’s a DIY project or one that requires a professional.
 Either way, improving your landscaping may be worth the effort.
 Landscape upgrades could deliver a 100% return, according to NAR.6

-There’s nothing more enjoyable than a comfortable outdoor living space.
-And for many homeowners, this starts with the installation of a deck or patio.
+There are few things more enjoyable than a comfortable outdoor living space.
+For many homeowners, this starts with building or repairing a deck or patio.

 - Personal loan